vercel/next.js/docs/routing/introduction.md

 ## Linking between pages

-The Next.js router allows you to do client-side route transitions between pages, similarly to a single-page application.
+The Next.js router allows you to do client-side route transitions between pages, similar to a single-page application.

 A React component called `Link` is provided to do this client-side route transition.